 Grilled Shrimp Scampi

-Fire up the BBQ and make this heavenly Grilled Shrimp Scampi.
-Flavored with lemon, garlic, basil, and grainy mustard, the results taste phenomenal.
+Fire up the BBQ and make this heavenly Grilled Shrimp Scampi flavored with lemon, garlic, basil, and grainy mustard for a phenomenal entree.
 It’s a delicious, easy recipe to kick off the summer grilling season!

 My husband lets me get my way most of the time.
 I think that’s how we have stayed married for 30 years.
 Smart man.
 But he refuses to let me purchase a gas grill.
 Granted, the taste of charcoal does impart a certain smokey deliciousness, but it’s messy.
 I think that’s my new excuse for wearing yoga pants 24/7!
 I admit, though, that he does have a point.